khalid-hussain/shaheen/chap8.md

 not have the privilege of being a soldier in your army.
-However, I will try my utmost to prove myself worthy to fulfill the responsibility that you have assigned to me but I feel that you would need an experienced general like Moosa on every front.
+However, I will try my utmost to prove myself worthy to fulfill the responsibility that you have assigned to me but I feel that you would need an experienced general like Musa on every front.
 It is vital that he stayed with you.
 You may leave anybody else for my assistance."

-Abul Hassan replied, "You are right but another reason to leave Moosa here is that he will be able to recruit new soldiers for reinforcement."
+Abul Hassan replied, "You are right but another reason to leave Musa here is that he will be able to recruit new soldiers for reinforcement."

 After leaving Granada Abul Hassan encamped near bordercity, waiting for Ferdinand's armies.
-With him were two brilliant generals of Granada's army, Al-Zaghairi and Naeem Ridwan, to take Moosa's place.
+With him were two brilliant generals of Granada's army, Al-Zaghairi and Naeem Ridwan, to take Musa's place.

 Two weeks passed and Abul Hassan got to know that Ferdinand's army have halted at a place across the border.
 Similar news was received from Al-Zeghel and